WBAY Home & Garden Show

 Engage local and state-level decision makers to lay the groundwork for policy changes that support school gardens and garden-based education.

 Bring together a diverse group of stakeholders to establish goals and priorities for the school garden movement in Wisconsin.

 The Wisconsin School Garden Network is supported by the Cultivate Health Initiative (CHI), which is a joint project of Community GroundWorks and the Environmental Design Lab.
 Funding for the Wisconsin School Garden Network is provided by the Wisconsin Partnership Program at the University of Wisconsin School of Medicine and Public Health.

 Parking is $7 and is available in the Lambeau Field Lot.
 We now accept credit card payments for parking, no need for cash!
+Prepaid parking is now available online only through Parking Panda.
 ADA parking is available in the Gold Lot adjacent to the Resch Center in front of Shopko Hall on a first come, first served basis.

 Places to Stay

 Enjoy a comfortable and relaxing stay at the full service Radisson Hotel & Conference Center Green Bay.
 Ask about special rates Thursday - Sunday when you mention The WBAY Home & Garden Show or use the link above.